 Conversely, a branded search is a method of searching online for a specific product or service from a particular business or provider by including the brand's name, any variations of it, as well as other words related to it.
 For examples, typing "GEICO" or "GEICO insurance" into a search engine are both instances of a branded search, and would only deliver results involving the GEICO brand name.

 Unlike unbranded searches, branded searches do not return pages of businesses within the same vertical.
 However, the biggest difference between these two types of searches does not diminish the importance of maintaining a strong local SEO strategy.
 Companies ideally want all relevant material about their business to appear when the brand is listed as a keyword.
-Fortunately for businesses named in a branded search, listings related to their brand typically make up the majority of organic search traffic, and 99% of the time the brand name will rank in the number one spot for any and all variations of brand keywords.
+Fortunately for businesses named in a branded search, listings related to their brand typically make up the majority of organic search traffic.

 Consumers conducting branded searches not only represent a group that already has exposure to a brand, but also a group that is farther along in the purchasing funnel.
 It is therefore imperative that a business' online listings are correct so when consumers search for their them all relevant listings for the brand appear (and appear correctly).

 Ensure that your business always shows up for consumers with Yext.
-Yext is the single source of truth for its clients by maintaining information on the Yext Knowledge Manager, so all your digital knowledge is accurate and up to date everywhere consumers search.
+Yext is the single source of truth for its clients by maintaining information on the Yext Answers Platform, so all your digital knowledge is accurate and up to date everywhere consumers search.